AwsamAgbarya/Courses-Notes/University/DeepLearning/Subjects/Energy Based Models.md

 			"updated": 1708267647212,
 			"link": null,
 			"locked": false,
-			"text": "There are some points \"over the hill\" that are very unlikely to be sampled\nby gibbs because our dataset has very few points in that region thus\nwe only rarely reach that point that might have a lot of incorrect probabilities\nthat need to be lowered (increase in energy in the graph)\nfixing those is a key part of modelling the distribution well even if we dont have\na lot of datapoints there", "rawText": "There are some points \"over the hill\" that are very unlikely to be sampled\nby gibbs because our dataset has very few points in that region thus\nwe only rarely reach that point that might have a lot of incorrect probabilities\nthat need to be lowered (increase in energy in the graph)\nfixing those is a key part of modelling the distribution well even if we dont have\na lot of datapoints there", "fontSize": 20,
+			"fontSize": 20,
 			"fontFamily": 1,
-			"textAlign": "center",
+			"text": "There are some points \"over the hill\" that are very unlikely to be sampled\nby gibbs because our dataset has very few points in that region thus\nwe only rarely reach that point that might have a lot of incorrect probabilities\nthat need to be lowered (increase in energy in the graph)\nfixing those is a key part of modelling the distribution well even if we dont have\na lot of datapoints there", "rawText": "There are some points \"over the hill\" that are very unlikely to be sampled\nby gibbs because our dataset has very few points in that region thus\nwe only rarely reach that point that might have a lot of incorrect probabilities\nthat need to be lowered (increase in energy in the graph)\nfixing those is a key part of modelling the distribution well even if we dont have\na lot of datapoints there", "textAlign": "center",
 			"verticalAlign": "top",
-			"baseline": 143,
 			"containerId": null,
 			"originalText": "There are some points \"over the hill\" that are very unlikely to be sampled\nby gibbs because our dataset has very few points in that region thus\nwe only rarely reach that point that might have a lot of incorrect probabilities\nthat need to be lowered (increase in energy in the graph)\nfixing those is a key part of modelling the distribution well even if we dont have\na lot of datapoints there", "lineHeight": 1.25
 		},
 		{
+			"type": "arrow",
+			"version": 28,
+			"versionNonce": 10616845,
+			"isDeleted": false,
 			"id": "OVsa9oxhyGY5qU3XWh-Zz",
-			"type": "arrow",
-			"x": -7905.768876431173,
-			"y": 4788.193464746365,
-			"width": 1.0508833394642352,
-			"height": 88.27420051500667,
-			"angle": 0,
-			"strokeColor": "#1e1e1e",
-			"backgroundColor": "transparent",
 			"fillStyle": "hachure",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0,
+			"x": -7905.768876431173,
+			"y": 4788.193464746365,
+			"strokeColor": "#1e1e1e",
+			"backgroundColor": "transparent",
+			"width": 1.0508833394642352,
+			"height": 88.27420051500667,
+			"seed": 2069635021,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"seed": 2069635021,
-			"version": 28,
-			"versionNonce": 10616845,
-			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [],
 			"updated": 1708267663692,
 			"link": null,
 			"locked": false,
-			"points": [
-				[
-					0,
-					0
-				],
-				[
-					1.0508833394642352,
-					88.27420051500667
-				]
-			],
-			"lastCommittedPoint": null,
 			"startBinding": {
 				"elementId": "JW6BZ3mp",
 				"focus": 0.006276073880284157,